 Bylaws were approved at the JF annual meeting on June 13, 2018.

-A revision of the bylaws was approved at the JF annual meeting on June 3, 2021, and the JF annual meeting on June 9, 2022.
+Revisions of the bylaws were approved at the JF annual meeting on June 3, 2021, and the JF annual meeting on June 9, 2022.